-Maine entrepreneurs pitch their innovative, early-stage businesses or business ideas to an audience and a panel of judges for the opportunity to win \$5,000 in the Big Gig will cast votes to determine which participant will carry off the win and take home the \$5,000 prize.
-Big Gig is a partnership between municipalities, universities, and organizations in Maine who strive to "create a supportive network and to bring positive change and economic growth to our communities" by collaborating with innovators and entrepreneurs across the state.
+Maine entrepreneurs pitch their innovative, early-stage businesses or business ideas to an audience and a panel of judges for the opportunity to win \$5,000 in the Big Gig Finale.
+Following each of the four pitches, the audience and judges cast votes to determine which participant will carry off the win and take home the \$5,000 prize.
+Big Gig is a partnership between municipalities, universities, and organizations in supportive network and to bring positive change and economic growth to our communities" by collaborating with innovators and entrepreneurs across the state.
 MTI is proud to be an ongoing Big Gig sponsor.